Blog: Model 3 Funding for 21 Year Old

 So when I started this blog my initial goal was to be able to maintain the payments on the debt and insurance using the only income from this blog / any other means necessary to monetize my dream car.
 While this is still my goal there persists one major issue.
 I don’t have the income or credit required to finance or lease the $47,300 version Model 3.

 To keep things simple, I currently have about three ways of gathering the money/credit needed to buy the vehicle.
-First and most unlikely but most beneficial to me would consist of me asking my friends and family for a 24 month 5% APR $48k cash loan.
+First and most unlikely but most beneficial to me would consist of me asking my 34-year Software Architect brother for a 24 month 5% APR $48k cash loan.
 To which I would use this money to buy the Model 3 in cash from Tesla.
-Based on these terms I would be paying back $1,970.83 to them per month for 24 months.
-They would net $4300 a return on investment as interest from the original loan.
+Based on these terms I would be paying back $1,970.83 to him per month for 24 months.
+He would net $4300 a return on investment as interest from the original loan.
 I own the vehicle in a two year period.
-Lower than the vast majority of auto loans in the US currently and they get the money in a reasonable amount of time.
-The main issues I see with this option is why in the world would they loan me this money when if they were to put it into the market they would make 2% more over the course of the loan as well as what could be argued as a safer investment vehicle.
+Lower than the vast majority of auto loans in the US currently and he gets his money in a reasonable amount of time.
+The main issues I see with this option is why in the world would he loan me this money when if he put it into the market he would make 2% more over the course of the loan as well as what could be argued as a safer investment vehicle.
 The second issue is the total number of ridesharing rides per day that would be necessary to completely pay for the monthly payment.
 Based on an average ride fare of $7 and thirty calendar days per month I would need to give ten rides per day.
 While that doesn’t sound like a crazy amount for a person doing that as their full-time job, for someone like me who currently holds a 40 hour a week job, a full-time student and now a full-time blogger ;).
 There may not be enough hours in the day to accomplish this while not letting my current responsibilities slip.
 A lot of if’s, to say the least.

 My second option, and most disgraceful, I would say would be to go to my 59 and 61-year-old mother and father respectively, hat in hand and ask for their signature as a cosigner.
 Not to mention on a car I sure as hell cannot afford on my current salary and then attempt to explain my reasoning as to why I want one and what this car would mean for my blog and ambitions.
 While this is simply not an option in my head as I would rather ride share in my Prius for long enough to save up for a down payment that might make a bank look me in the eyes.
 It is worth noting that this is my only surefire way at this moment that I could get behind the wheel of a Model 3 each and every day hence why I even still think about it and mentioned it.
 However still not willing to put my pride aside and ask them for help.